Santa Rita County Jail, CA

 Did You Know?

-If you've been confined in the Alameda County jail system within the past six months, you'll need prior authorization to visit.
-Get written or verbal approval from the Commanding Officer or their designee before your visit.
+Santa Rita Jail is located in Alameda, California.
+One key restriction: if you've been confined in the Alameda County Jail System within the last six months, you'll need prior written or verbal authorization from the Commanding Officer or designee before you can visit.

 This guide is based on feedback from 283 families and official facility documentation.
 Learn how we verify